 But I am going to lie and tell everyone I know I planned it that way.
 Because THAT is how I roll.

-Recipes from Day 2 of Christmas Week!
-Please visit all our talented participants:
+Recipes from Day 2 of Christmas Week:

 - Chocolate Orange Oatmeal Cookies from Desserts Required